OMENz-99/Image_Manipulation/README.md

  nvcc -std=c++11 -O3 -arch=sm_86 main.cu -o image_filter.exe

 # Usage
+* By default there are some test images, which can be deleted in the input filter.
+Any images which need filters need to be placed inside the input_images folder
 * Linux - ./image_filter <input_directory> <output_directory>
 * Windows - image_filter.exe input_images output_images